OracleCPS/odi_config_martha/readme.md

 3. Replace your information in the following URL:

- d.
-In our example region would be "us-ashburn-1"
+    1. In our example region would be "us-ashburn-1"
- e.
-In our example namespace would be "oscnas001" (your tenancy).
+    2. In our example namespace would be "oscnas001" (your tenancy).
 Click on the icon that looks like a person on the top right of your screen and you will be able to see your tenancy
- f.
-In our example container would be "ODICS\_STORAGE1".
+    3. In our example container would be "ODICS\_STORAGE1".
 The Storage Bucket you just created

 So the URL will look something like: `https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/oscnas001/ODICS_STORAGE1`.
 Make a note of this will require it later in the process